Since 1993, a four-monthly journal on educational technology

 A print edition of IJET is also available for purchase, either on a subscription or single issue basis.
 Please go to "Subscriptions" to read more.

-TD Tecnologie Didattiche has been recognised as a top-ranking Italian scientific journal in the assessment carried out by ANVUR, the agency designated by Italy's Ministry of Education and Research for evaluating research institutions and scientific output.
+TD Tecnologie Didattiche (now Italian Journal of Educational Technology) has been recognised as Classe A journal in assessment carried out by ANVUR, the agengy designated by Italy's Ministry of Education and Research for evaluating research institutions and scientific output.
+Keep reading in About .

 Topics covered concerns any aspect of educational technology, including: